jimniels/blog/posts/2022-11-16-remix-alternate-timeline-of-web-dev.md

 	- The server fetches the data, passes it to the component, and renders it returning HTML, or
 	- The client fetches the data from server (as JSON), passes it to the component, and React reconciles it into the DOM.

-Sidenote: this is impossible with SSG (although I suppose you can shoehorn anything) because SSG is, by its very nature, a 1:1 paradigm for routing.
+Side note: this is impossible with SSG (although I suppose you can shoehorn anything) because SSG is, by its very nature, a 1:1 paradigm for routing.
 Every request corresponds to a file on disk.
 You can’t do query params to modify the request without a special redirect to point that query-parameterized request to a different file on disk.
 Anything beyond this (lambdas, etc.) is an escape hatch from the fundamental pattern (and value-add) of SSG: predictable file hosting based on a “route-to-file” paradigm.

 (For an even more technical explanation of how Remix works under the hood, you can [read more in the Remix docs](https://remix.run/docs/en/v1/pages/technical-explanation).)

 This pattern that supports progressive enhancement by default is one of the reasons why I see, like Doc Brown, an alternate timeline.
-Remix takes me back to the fork in the road where progressive enhancement was a good idea before it became seemingly impossible because of the “code duplication” problem.
+Remix takes me back to the fork in the road where progressive enhancement was a good idea before it became seemingly impossible because of the “you have to write your app twice” problem.
 It shows us a different future that could’ve been and can still be!